Understanding Wisconsin Senior Assistance Programs: Eligibility and Application

 - Available to seniors 62 and older

-- You must use it to fix health and safety hazards
+- Must address health and safety hazards

 How to apply for different programs